Now you fall in love with snowboarding and start to drill more into this exciting snow sport.

 Q9: I want to improve my carving skills, should I join the freeride course or should I join a normal course?
 (I am adding this question because it came to my concern that a lot of readers are mixing up freeriding, carving, and backcountry riding)

 Javier: For carving skills, it’s much better to join in a normal course.
 Freeride course is a very specific activity with much-defined knowledge.

 Final Words from Lorraine

 It was truly a pleasure to talk to Javier, not just because of his professional knowledge in the area, but also I was so impressed and amazed by his love for skiing and his current job position.

 For one who loves skiing or snowboarding, talking to him makes you feel like you just want to head to the moment immediately!
-For those who are not so keen about snow sports?
+For those who are not so keen on snow sports?
 You will feel like “oh yeah, perhaps, maybe, it’s a good idea to try it (or try again).”

 He is a very simple person who believes in the concept “ski is fun!
 Speed is your friend!” and I love the way he considers himself a very lucky person who is able to do something he truly loves.

 Yes… at the end of the day, no matter what level you are, where you are, the most important thing is: enjoy snowboarding (skiing), and BE SAFE!!!